ArtGames101/Vortex/README.md

 # ArtSystem
 # Merry Christmas
-A small gaming console for python!
+A Fast Growing Gaming Console for Python!!!!!

 ![Version](https://img.shields.io/badge/Version-v1.8-blue.svg?style=social)

 # Introduction

 Welcome to the ArtSystem Github!
-ArtSystem is a small gaming console that is made in python
+ArtSystem is a small gaming console that is made in python!
+ArtSystem has 500+ lines on code!!!!!!!
+And lots of interesting features and Games!
+The ArtGames team is constantly updating ArtSystem to you guys enjoy more games and features!

+Have Fun

+- The ArtGames Team

 # Features